How to Route DDR3 Memory and CPU fan-out

-But using these super-micro added memory controllers bears with it the challenges of high speed, dense memory interfaces with DDR3 layout guidelines.
-In this guest blog, Altium Designer user Robert Feranec of Fedevel Academy shows us some highly valuable tips on DDR3 memory interface routing, based on his open-source hardware design of the iMX6 Rex, a compact and powerful Single Board Computer development kit.
+But using these super-micro added memory controller bears with it the challenges of high speed, dense memory interfaces with DDR3 layout guidelines.
+In this guest blog, Altium Designer user Robert Feranec of Fedevel Academy shows us some highly valuable tips on routing DDR3 memory, based on his open-source hardware design of the iMX6 Rex, a compact and powerful Single Board Computer development kit.

 DDR3 memory is so pervasive; it’s almost inevitable that professional printed board designers will face a board they must route using it.
-This article gives you tips to properly fan-out and route DDR3 memory interfaces, even in very high density and tightly packed board designs.
+This article gives you tips to properly fan-out and route DDR3 memory interfaces, even in very high density and tightly packed PCB layout.

 DDR3 Memory Design Rules and Signal Groups